 You may wish to familiarise yourself with the University Code of Practice on Freedom of Speech that came into effect on 1 August 2024.

-What are the Colleges and Cambridge Students’ Union doing to prepare?
+What are the Colleges doing to prepare?

 Can I have more detail on the background?